Nadal still untouchable as he claims 11th French title

 “Congratulations.
 It is amazing.
 Bravo.
 To me it’s been still great two weeks.”

-Understandably, Thiem looked edgy as the match begun and he managed to win only one of the first eight points as Nadal, cheered loudly when he walked on court, bristled with intent.
+Understandably, Thiem looked edgy at the start and he managed to win only one of the first eight points as Nadal, cheered loudly when he walked on court, bristled with intent.

 But he shook off the early nerves and broke back in the third game with forehand winner — pumping his fists in the direction of coach Gunter Bresnik.

-Note: (This story has been corrected to remove incorrect stat in paragraph 21)